 Sadlers wood has traditionally not featured greatly in our events programme.
 However in recent years we have been making efforts to improve the offer as best we can within the limitations of the site, these being parking/access and lack of facilities.
-In 2021 we were able to return to Sadlers Wood post pandemic and in 2022 we were back with two more events which attracted 40 adults and 53 children in total - a good return for this site and pleasing progress.
+In 2023 we were able to deliver an